nhoonzies/PAMon-Patient-Monitoring-Framework/README.md

 * **Fall/Slump Detection:** Triggers if the head (nose) drops below a specific threshold relative to the hips or if the bounding box becomes horizontal.
 * **Standing Detection:** Uses joint angle calculations (Knee/Hip/Shoulder) with a 1.5s validation timer to reduce false positives.
 * **Grace Periods:** Implements a 1.0s "Hold" state to handle momentary camera occlusions or network lag.
+* * **Thrashing/Reaching Detection: ** With the new ML trained and added, the framework can now detect thrashing and reaching emergencies.

 ---